graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 }
 ```

-Fields with different nullability are mergable, resulting in merged field with a
+Fields with different nullability are mergeable, resulting in merged field with a
 nullable type.

 ```graphql example